-The resilience of nature at Tanner Springs Park is a surprise for visitors–especially those who enjoy seeing an Osprey hunt or a duckling’s first swimming lesson.
-The transformation from a brown field to a thriving stepping stone habitat for wildlife emerged from ecological planning, diverse native plant support and ongoing adaptive management.
-Hidden from view is the struggle between native plants and animals with introduced invasive species.
+The resilience of nature at Tanner Springs Park is a surprise for visitors–especially seeing an Osprey hunt or a duckling’s first swimming lesson.
+Transforming a brown field to thriving stepping stone habitat took ecological planning, diverse native plant support and ongoing adaptive management.
+Hidden from view is the struggle between native plants and introduced non-native invasive species.
 Second to habitat destruction, invasive species are the largest threat to biodiversity.
-At Tanner Springs Park both plant and animal invasive species are a dilemma.
-Here is a glimpse of how using adaptive management Portland Parks & Recreation maintains the park’s habitats.

 Invasive species cost Americans about $143 billion per year.
 At least 30 new potential biological invaders enter the U.S. every day.